PedroLevar/PedroLevar/README.md

     About me!
 </h3>

-<p><b>I'm a FullStack developer from Brazil!
-I am a committed, engaged and fast learning professional.
-My goal is to positively affect the
-evolution of the company, with a focus on solutions and critical thinking.
-I'm always improving my knowledge and development by carrying out Softskill and Hardskill courses.<b></p>
+<p><b>I'm a developer in training in Brazil, committed to constant learning and professional growth.
+I have an engaged profile, agile in absorbing new skills and focused on bringing innovative solutions.
+My goal is to contribute significantly to the company's growth, applying critical thinking and creativity.
+I constantly seek to improve my skills through courses aimed at both Soft Skills and Hard Skills, aiming for an increasingly efficient and impactful performance.<b></p>
 </div>

 <div align="left">